simon-bourne/rust-bandit-lang/Language.md

 ### Records

 Differently to Haskell, we have a class with field accessors for each record.
-Duplicate names across traits are allowed and disambiguated by the typechecker.
+Duplicate names across traits are allowed and disambiguated by the typechecker and the dot operator.

 ### Higher Kinded Types